a-rashid-saaka/Azure-VM-deployment/README.md

-<p>Welcome to the first tutorial in our Active Directory series.
-This project establishes the foundation for future tutorials, aiming to create a simple lab environment on Azure that simulates the use of Active Directory in an enterprise setting.
+<p>Welcome to the first part of our Active Directory series.
+This project establishes the foundation for future projects, aiming to create a simple lab environment on Azure that simulates the use of Active Directory in an enterprise setting.
 </p>

 <h2>Overview </h2>